-The University of Wisconsin-Madison is at the center of controversial avian influenza that involves making the virus potentially more dangerous for humans.
+The University of Wisconsin-Madison is at the center of controversial avian influenza research that involves making the virus potentially more dangerous for humans.
 Will Cushman of WisContext discusses what it would mean for this research to resume.

 The question over where the Foxconn plant will draw its water from continues.
 UW-Parkside geosciences professor John Skalbeck said the application process to use Lake Michigan water differs from the diversion by Waukesha.